Kwiziq community member

 I feel #2 and #3 answers are wrong.
 Would you please check of that.
 I could be wrong myself.
 Thank you.

-This relates to:Using double pronouns with El Imperativo -
+This question relates to:Spanish lesson "Using double pronouns with El Imperativo"

 Kwiziq language super star